bibi ka maqbara

 Bibi Ka Maqbara offers breathtaking city views, adding to its magnificence.
 As the sole Mughal-built monument in the Deccan region, it holds historical and architectural significance.
 Its captivating beauty, captivating garden setting, and unique architectural features make it a must-visit destination for anyone exploring the wonders of Mughal art and history.

-The Bibi Ka Maqbara Aurangabad, a splendid monument, was built between 1651 and 1661 AD.
+The splendid monument of the Bibi Ka Maqbara, Aurangabad, was built between 1651 and 1661 AD.

 1. The Reign of Emperor Aurangabad Taj Mahal